-The FY2021 Adopted CIP provides projects with support from the City's General Fund, State grants, and other financial sources.
+The FY2021 Recommended CIP provides projects with support from the City's General Fund, State grants, and other financial sources.
 Financial information for projects can be found throughout the CIP and in the sections listed below:

-- Adopted Capital Improvement Plan: Lists the projects included in the FY2021 Adopted Budget.
+- Recommended Capital Improvement Plan: Lists the projects included in the FY2021 Recommended Budget.
 Includes a five-year outlook for authorizations and one year of anticipated net cash flow. - Capital Improvement Program Project Detail: Projects shown in the five-year outlook with new authorizations are listed individually with a detailed financial breakdown including historical spending, if applicable.

-Each adopted project with new authorizations in the five-year plan has an individual project information page.
+Each recommended project with new authorizations in the five-year plan has an individual project information page.
 The definitions and descriptions below are provided as a guide to understanding the individual project pages.
 For each project, the following information is included:

-Project Title: Provides a descriptive name for the project.

-Department: Notes the City department that will function as the project manager.

-Location: Identifies the location of the project.

-Operating Impact: Notes possible impact on operating budget and services.

-Reduce: The project will reduce operating costs.

-Negligible:The project will generate less than \$5,000 per year in increased operating expenditures.

-Minimal:The project will generate between \$5,000 and \$50,000 per year in increased operating expenditures.

-Moderate: The project will generate between \$50,001 and \$100,000 per year in increased operating expenditures.

-High: The project will generate \$100,001 or more per year in increased operating expenditures.
+Project Title: Department: Location: Operating Impact: Provides a descriptive name for the project.
+Notes the City department that will function as the project manager.
+Identifies the location of the project.
+Notes possible impact on operating budget and services.
+Reduce: Negligible: Minimal: Moderate: High: The project w The project w expenditures The project w expenditures The project will reduce operating costs.
+The project will generate less than \$5,000 per year in increased operating expenditures.
+The project will generate between \$5,000 and \$50,000 per year in increased operating expenditures.
+The project will generate between \$50,001 and \$100,000 per year in increased operating expenditures.
+The project will generate \$100,001 or more per year in increased operating expenditures.
 Type of Impact: Identifies the type of operating expense impact.

-T: Technology

-M: Maintenance

-U: Utilities

-A: All

-Project Description: Provides an informative description of the project.

-Financial Summary: The financial summary provides detailed information on the amounts appropriated for the project, including the following:

-FY2021 Adopted: Reflects the amount adopted for the next fiscal year.

-FY2022-FY2025 Projected: Reflects planned amounts for the project in upcoming fiscal years.
+T: M: U: A: Technology Maintenance Utilities All Project Description: Provides an informative description of the project.
+Financial Summ FY2021 Recomn FY2022-FY2025 nended: The financial summary provides detailed information on the amounts appropriated for the project, including the following: Reflects the amount recommended for the next fiscal year.
+Reflects planned amounts for the project in upcoming fiscal years.
 Financial Activity: States financial activity incurred through April 21, 2020.

-Total Authorizations: Reflects the total amount previously appropriated for the project.

-Total Expenditures: Reflects the sum total amount of expenses and total amount of encumbered funds for the project.

-Remaining Authorizations: Reflects Total Authorizations less Total Expenditures for the project.

-Munis Project Numbers: The financial account the City uses to track project activity.

-FY2021 Anticipated Cash Flow: The amount of net cash flow anticipated in FY2021 for this project as a portion of the total anticipated net cash flow for all projects in the same category.
+Total Authorizati Total Expenditur Remaining Auth res: Reflects the total amount previously appropriated for the project.
+Reflects the sum total amount of expenses and total amount of encumbered funds for the project.
+Reflects Total Authorizations less Total Expenditures for the project.
+Munis Project Numb FY2021 Anticipated The financial account the City uses to track project activity.
+The amount of net cash flow anticipated in FY2021 for this project as a portion of the total anticipated net cash flow for all projects in the same category.